Tata Group

-The Tata Group (/ˈtɑːtɑː/) is an Indian multinational conglomerate headquartered in Mumbai.
-Established in 1868, it is India's largest conglomerate, with products and services in over 150 countries, and operations in 100 countries across six continents.
-Acknowledged as the founder of the Tata Group, Jamsetji Tata is sometimes referred to as the "father of Indian industry".
+The Tata Group (/ˈtɑːtɑː/) is an Indian multinational group of companies, headquartered in Mumbai.
+Established in 1868, it is India's largest business conglomerate.

-Each Tata company operates independently under the guidance and supervision of its own board of directors and shareholders.
-Philanthropic trusts control over 66% of the Tata holding company Tata Sons, while the Tata family is a very small shareholder.

-The group's annual revenue for fiscal year 2021–22 was reported to be US$128 billion.
-There are 29 publicly-listed Tata Group companies with a combined market capitalisation of $311 billion as of March 2022.
-The company has operations across Asia, Africa, America, and Middle East.
-Significant Tata Group affiliates include Tata Consultancy Services, Tata Consumer Products, Tata Motors, Tata Power, Tata Steel, Voltas, Titan Company, Tanishq, Tata Chemicals, Tata Communications, Trent, Tata Elxsi, Indian Hotels Company, Air India, TajAir, Tata Cliq, Tata Advanced Systems, Tata Capital, Cromā, BigBasket and Tata Starbucks.
+Tata Group comprises numerous affiliate companies, with Tata Sons as the holding company and promoter.
+As of August 2025, there are 29 publicly listed affiliate companies, with a combined market capitalisation of ₹37.84 trillion (US$436 billion).

 History

-1839–1904

-Jamshedji Nusserwanji Tata was born in 1839.
-Tata graduated from Elphinstone College in Bombay in 1858.
-Shortly afterwards, he joined his father’s trading firm that dealt in general merchandise.
-There, the junior Tata took a special interest in developing trade with China.
+During the cotton boom in Bombay triggered by the American Civil War, Jamshedji Nusserwanji Tata and his father became involved with the Asiatic Banking Corporation.
+However, when the market declined, the firm faced significant financial difficulties.
+In 1868, the family’s fortunes improved substantially after securing a share in a profitable contract to supply the commissariat for Napier's expedition to Abyssinia.
+Throughout his career, Tata remained focused on four major aspirations: establishing an iron and steel company, building a landmark hotel, founding a world-class educational institution, and developing hydroelectric power.

+1868–1937

-When the American Civil War caused a boom in the Bombay cotton market, Tata and his father joined the Asiatic Banking Corporation.
-When the tide ebbed, Tata's credit was left desolate.
-Fortunately, the firm’s credit was re-established during the next three years.
-A share in the lucrative contract for the commissariat of Napier’s expedition to Abyssinia in 1868 restored the family fortune.”
-In 1870 with Rs.21,000 capital, he founded a trading company.
-Further, he bought a bankrupt oil mill at Chinchpokli and converted it into a cotton mill, under the name Alexandra Mill which he sold for a profit after two years.
+In 1870, with Rs.21,000 capital, he founded a trading company.
+Further, he bought a bankrupt oil mill at Chinchpokli and converted it into a cotton mill, under the name Alexandra Mill, which he sold for a profit after two years.
 In 1874, he set up another cotton mill at Nagpur named Empress Mill.
-He dreamed of achieving four goals, setting up an iron and steel company, a unique hotel, a world-class learning institution, and a hydroelectric plant.
-During his lifetime, in 1903, the Taj Mahal Hotel at Colaba waterfront was opened making it the first hotel with electricity in India.
+During his lifetime, in 1903, the company opened the Taj Mahal Hotel at Colaba waterfront as the first hotel with electricity in British India.

-1904–1938

-After Jamsedji's death, his older son Dorabji Tata became the chairman in 1904.
-Sir Dorabji established the Tata Iron and Steel company (TISCO), now known as Tata Steel in 1907.
+After Jamsetji's 1904 death, his older son Dorabji Tata became chairman.
+Sir Dorabji established the Tata Iron and Steel Company (TISCO), now known as Tata Steel in 1907.
 Marking the group's global ambitions, Tata Limited opened its first overseas office in London.
 Following the founder's goals, Western India's first hydro plant was brought to life, giving birth to Tata Power.
-Yet another dream, Indian Institute of Science was established with the first batch admitted in 1911.
+Fulfilling yet another dream, the Indian Institute of Science was established, admitting its first group of students in 1911.